dbt-labs/docs.getdbt.com/website/docs/docs/deploy/job-commands.md

 Job failures can mean different things for different commands.
 Here are some reasons why a job may fail:

 1. **Failure at`dbt run`** &mdash; [`dbt run`](/reference/commands/run) executes compiled sql model files against the current target database.
 It will fail if there is an error in any of the built models.
-    - If a [`select`](/reference/node-selection/set-operators) matches multiple nodes and one of the nodes fails, then the job will have an exit code `1` and the subsequent command will fail.
-If you specified the [`—fail-fast`](/reference/global-configs#failing-fast) flag, then the first failure will stop the entire connection for any models that are in-progress.
     - Tests on upstream resources prevent downstream resources from running and a failed test will skip them.
-    - TODO WHAT IS THE EXIST CODE FOR A PARTIAL FAILE?

 2. **Failure at `dbt test`** &mdash;  [`dbt test`](/reference/commands/test) runs tests defined on models, sources, snapshots, and seeds.
-A test can pass, fail, or warn depending on its [configuration](/reference/test-configs).
-Only an error stops the next step.
+A test can pass, fail, or warn depending on its [severity](reference/resource-configs/severity).
+    - Only an error stops the next step, unless you set [warnings as errors](/reference/global-configs#warnings-as-errors)

 3. **Failure at `dbt build`** &mdash; [`dbt build`](/reference/commands/build) runs models, tests, snapshots, and seeds.
-NEED MORE INFO ON THIS - what info do you want to convey?
+This command is a series of commands in itself, partial failures.
+For example, if `dbt seed` is successfull, but `dbt run` isn't, then it treated as a failure (exit code 1).

+## About Selectors ##
+    - If a [`select`](/reference/node-selection/set-operators) matches multiple nodes and one of the nodes fails, then the job will have an exit code `1` and the subsequent command will fail.
+If you specified the [`—fail-fast`](/reference/global-configs#failing-fast) flag, then the first failure will stop the entire connection for any models that are in-progress.
+    - If a selector does not match any nodes, it is not constituted as a failure

 ## Related docs
 - [dbt commands](/reference/dbt-commands)